benc-uk/kube-workshop/08-helm-ingress/readme.md

   --set controller.replicaCount=2
 ```

-- The release name is `my-ingress` which can be anything you wish, it's typically used by charts to name or prefix the created resources such as _Pods_
+- The release name is `my-ingress` which can be anything you wish, it's typically used by charts to name or prefix the created resources such as _Pods_.
 - The second parameter is a reference to the chart, in the form of `repo-name/chart-name`, if we wanted to use a local chart we'd simply reference the path to the chart directory.
-- The `--set` part is where we can pass in values to the release, in this case we increase the replicas to two, purely as.
+- The `--set` part is where we can pass in values to the release, in this case we increase the replicas to two, purely as an example.

-Check the status of both the pods and services with `kubectl get svc,pods --namespace ingress`, check the pods are running and the service has an external public IP.
+Check the status of both the pods and services with `kubectl get svc,pods --namespace ingress`, ensure the pods are running and the service has an external public IP.

 You can also use the `helm` command, here's some simple and common commands: